RyanOatmeal/RyanOatmeal/README.md

 # Software I'm Using

-I enjoy a unix approach to text editing.
+I enjoy a unix style approach to text editing.

 ## vi